homemadearcade/zero/todo/4_TODO_FEATURES.md

   if(lobbyid !== currentEditingSessionId) not allowed to load Same with Classes, and all these other global data objects

+  there might be an object of lobbys with like the date that the permission expires?? if they dont use it for 1 hour then its locked and released to another lobby if requested

   Lock which Lobby you are in
     I think user just needs to have a current lobby Id and current game room id, cuz right now its on a member and that doesnt really do anything